julian7/redact/README.md

 # Redact, data encryptor in git

-**PLEASE NOTE**: this project is still under heavy development, and not suitable for normal use.
+**PLEASE NOTE**: this project is not released yet, and it's under testing.
+Use it for your own risk.

 Redact allows you to store sensitive data in a git repository by encrypting / decrypting it on-the-fly.